EstevaoUyra/spikelearn/src/README.md

 # Files location
 ## Load
 There are helper io functions in the module that use simple labels to get access to many different types of data.
-This specifications are directly accessible and modifiable from the file shortcuts.json, located on spikelearn/data/.
+This specifications are directly accessible and modifiable from the file shortcuts.json.
 Models should only load from data/, not from models/, with the exception of loading optimized Hyperparameters or full Models.
 Processing of models's results is to be done entirely in the same script.
 Visualization scripts can load from data/ and from models/s.